RaphHaddad/blog/content/post/demystifying-software-versioning.md

 - Other intermittent issues that may occur in the compilation phase.

-With ephemeral computing on the rise, the issues above may occur more frequently, and such it's important for any engineering team to pay close attention to package versions.
+With ephemeral computing on the rise, the issues above may occur more frequently, as such it's important for any engineering team to pay close attention to package versions.

 ## Release Version